PRIVACY NOTICE

 Our primary grounds for handling data are the legitimate interests of our business, supplemented by both the compliance with our legal obligation to manage customers’ accounts and fulfil the terms of such contracts.

 The UK’s data protection laws allow the use of personal data where the organisations legitimate interests aren’t outweighed by the interests, fundamental rights or freedoms of data subjects (customers).
-The law calls this the ’Legitimate Interests’ condition for personal data processing.
+The UK General Data Protection Regulation (GDPR) calls this the ’Legitimate Interests’ condition for personal data processing.
 The below outlines the activities we undertake in relation to your data, the appropriate legal grounds for processing as well as an explanation of what our legitimate interests are when this is our reason for processing.

 Explanation |